TabletopGen: Tabletop Scene Generation and Interactive Simulation for Robotic Manipulation: Details of Experiments

-\paragraph{Discussion on Fairness.} However, this "best-view selection" process tends to slightly favor certain baselines.
-As shown in Fig. \ref{fig:lpips-grid}, when MIDI generates floating objects or models exceeding the desktop boundary, its best perspective ($20^\circ, 1.8\times$) introduces a visual bias that masks these implausible layouts, thus allowing it to still obtain comparatively good LPIPS/DINOv2/CLIP scores.
-Conversely, our scenes are guaranteed to remain collision-free and physically grounded at any perspective, ensuring they are unaffected by this visual bias.
-Consequently, the true visual and perceptual advantage of TabletopGen over baselines is likely larger than what the reported scores alone suggest.
+Although the best-view selection protocol provides a practical way to compare methods under unknown input camera poses, it can slightly favor certain baselines.
+As shown in \cref{fig:lpips-grid}, when MIDI generates floating objects or objects exceeding the tabletop boundary, its selected best view ($20^\circ, 1.8\times$) can visually mask these implausible layouts, allowing it to still obtain comparatively good LPIPS/DINOv2/CLIP scores.
+In contrast, TabletopGen maintains physically grounded layouts across views and is less affected by this bias.

+To further examine this effect, we additionally report mean-view results against MIDI, the strongest image-driven baseline in the main paper.
+The mean-view protocol averages scores over all 160 rendered views instead of selecting only the best-matching one.
+As shown in \cref{tab:best_mean_view}, TabletopGen remains better than MIDI on all three visual-perceptual metrics, and the gap becomes larger under the mean-view protocol.
+This supports our observation that best-view matching can underestimate TabletopGen's advantage, since physically invalid baseline layouts may be hidden from a favorable single view.